-9th of 9th mo.
-"King George having arrived from the Harbai island Lifuka, this morning he paid us a visit : a Saul like man in truth, being higher than the rest of the people perhaps by the head and shoulders ; he was naked, with the exception of some native cloth round his waist.
-His moral character is highly spoken of, and the reason given for the great prosperity here, of the christian profession is said to be owing to the promptness of himself in the due observance of its rites and ordinances; the laws are declared to be good, and he insists upon their being executed with rigour.
+9th.
+"King George having arrived from the Harbai Island Lifuka, this morning paid us a visit: a Saul-like man in truth, being higher than the rest of the people perhaps by the head and shoulders; he was naked, with the exception of some native cloth round his waist.
+His moral character is highly spoken of, and the great prosperity of the Christian profession here, is said to be owing to his promptness in the due observance of its rites and ordinances: the laws are declared to be good, and he insists upon their being executed with rigour.
 If any disobey or in any way are guilty of a misdemeanour, they are severely punished.
 In the afternoon took exercise on shore until dark-Capt.
 Macey of the 'Wiscasset,' a serious man, drank tea with us.

-10th of 9th mo.
-"In the afternoon, called at the mission-house, and found that John Thomas was likely to be at liberty to proceed with us in our projected visit to a distant station next third day.
+10th.
+"In the afternoon, called at the mission-house, and found that John Thomas was likely to be at liberty to proceed with us in our projected visit to a distant station next third-day.

-11th of 9th mo.
-(First Day.)
+11th.
+(First-day.)
 "Spent a peaceful day on board, collected the crew both fore and afternoon for devotional purposes-none of them seemed disposed to attend the meeting on shore.